 How do "walk" signals work?

 As indicated above, signal-timing plans control the points in a cycle when traffic control signals will indicate red, amber, or green.
-We call this period a "window”.
-Pedestrians input a "call" to the signal controller via the push buttons and indicate that a particular movement needs to be serviced.
+We call this period a "window".
+Pedestrians input a "call" to the signal controller via the pushbuttons and indicate that a particular movement needs to be serviced.
 If the calls are input prior to the window appearing in the cycle, the call is serviced at the appropriate time.
 If the call is input after the starting point of the window, the particular movement must wait for the next window to occur before it is serviced.

 How are pedestrian crosswalk times determined?

 The Ministry of Transportation (MTO) has criteria that establish pedestrian crosswalk times based on the actual crossing distance.
 The "Walk" time will allow pedestrians to cover half of the crossing distance as this symbol indicates it is safe to start crossing the street.
 The flashing "Don't Walk" provides enough time for pedestrians who have started to cross the street to complete their crossing before opposing traffic is released.
-The "Don't Walk" time is the longer component of the pedestrian time as it provides the appropriate clearance time to pedestrians who have started a crossing.
+The "Don't Walk" time is the longest component of the pedestrian time as it provides the appropriate clearance time to pedestrians who have started a crossing.

-It takes longer for a pedestrian to cross a street then it does for a vehicle.
+It takes longer for a pedestrian to cross a street than it does for a vehicle.
 At most intersections, the green signal for side street movements is activated by means of a vehicle detector loop which provides only enough time for a vehicle to clear the intersection.
 When additional vehicles pass over the detector, additional green time is added to permit them to clear the intersection.

-Why doesn't the "Walk" indication always come on?
+Why doesn't the "walk" indication always come on?

-Pedestrian push buttons tell the signal controller that a pedestrian needs to cross the street and a longer crossing time is given.
-The pedestrian push button is the only means of activating the pedestrian signal and obtaining the required amount of crossing time for pedestrians.
-The push button will not change the light immediately, but will give adequate time for a safe crossing.
+Pedestrian pushbuttons tell the signal controller that a pedestrian needs to cross the street and a longer crossing time is given.
+The pedestrian pushbutton is the only means of activating the pedestrian signal and obtaining the required amount of crossing time for pedestrians.
+The push-button will not change the light immediately but will give adequate time for a safe crossing.

 Why don't traffic signals flash amber and red late at night when less traffic is on the road?